priyapatelr23/UrlShortnerAPIAssignment/UrlShorteningRestApi/README.md

 ## Design Details
  - **Database**
-      -NoSql Db (MongoDb)
+      - NoSql Db (MongoDb)
-      -MongoDb supports sharding
+      - MongoDb supports sharding
-      -Non-relational data
+      - Non-relational data
-      -Flexible schema
+      - Flexible schema
-      -Easy to scale horizontolly
+      - Easy to scale horizontolly
-      -There is no need for complex joins
+      - There is no need for complex joins
 - **Cache**
-     -Currently using spring in memory cache for simplicity but ideally would use redis cache as redis supports clustering and replication, which will allow to scale redis deployment horizontally to handle increased load and data volume
+     - Currently using spring in memory cache for simplicity but ideally would use redis cache as redis supports clustering and replication, which will allow to scale redis deployment horizontally to handle increased load and data volume
-     -Store frequently accessed shortUrl in redis cache along with its longUrl mapping, for fast redirect to avoid making a call to the db to retrive long url.
+     - Store frequently accessed shortUrl in redis cache along with its longUrl mapping, for fast redirect to avoid making a call to the db to retrive long url.
      This will reduce the latency.
-     -Caching also help reduce the load on db server during hight trafic or heavy load as we will not be repeatedly querying the db.
+     - Caching also help reduce the load on db server during hight trafic or heavy load as we will not be repeatedly querying the db.
 This prevents overlaoding the backend
      infrastructre.
-     -Assumption: Current implementation have kept redis default configurations.
+     - Assumption: Current implementation have kept redis default configurations.
 In real usecase we can provide specific configurations such as setting the eviction policy to least recently used.
 - **Generating Unique Url each time**
-     -Generating unique url using Murmur3 or SHA-256 algorithm.
-I have decided to use Murmur3 -Appending current time to long Url to ensure each time a unique short url is generated even for duplicate long urls
+     - Generating unique url using Murmur3 or SHA-256 algorithm.
+I have decided to use Murmur3
+     - Appending current time to long Url to ensure each time a unique short url is generated even for duplicate long urls
 - **Scope for Improvement**
-     -Logging, analytics and monitoring
+     - Logging, analytics and monitoring
-     -Scalling:  run multiple instances of application, sharding db, replica sets to be fault taulerant, redis clustering and replication, adding loadbalancers between 1. client and application servers, 2.
+     - Scalling:  run multiple instances of application, sharding db, replica sets to be fault taulerant, redis clustering and replication, adding loadbalancers between 1. client and application servers, 2.
 Application servers and db servers and 3.
 Between application servers and cache servers
-     -mongoDB's aggregation framework to perform analytics such as getting the number of times short url has been accessed.
+     - mongoDB's aggregation framework to perform analytics such as getting the number of times short url has been accessed.